-Two years ago in an interview with Vogue magazine, Anushka Sharma spoke about her bouts of anxiety and how she often talks about it solely to remove the awkwardness that surrounds these conversations.
+Two years ago in an interview with a leading magazine, Anushka Sharma spoke about her bouts of anxiety and how she often talks about it solely to remove the awkwardness that surrounds these conversations.
 “I have anxiety.
 And I’m treating my anxiety.
 I’m on medication for it.
 Why am I saying this?
 Because it’s a completely normal thing.
 It’s a biological problem.
 In my family, there have been cases of depression.
 More and more people should talk openly about it.
 There is nothing shameful about it or something to hide.
-If you had a constant stomach pain, wouldn’t you go to the doctor?
+If you had constant stomach pain, wouldn’t you go to the doctor?
 It’s that simple.
 I want to make this my mission, to take any shame out of this, to educate people about this.”
 She also tweeted about her struggle and encouraged people to ask for help, saying it is not their fault.

 The actor spoke about his weight loss for Sarabjit - 18 kg in 28 days and how that impacted his mental health.
 “There was a big hangover after Sarabji’ because of the involvement that was required in the film.
 It all lingers on.
 It has happened before as well.
 After Highway, I was depressed for a long time.
 I had to tell myself that I am not a petty taxi driver and that is not my life.
 Nobody loves me the way other characters loved mine (my character) in the film.
 You have to go through such things at times.”

-Women are constantly shamed for their body and society’s body standards are hard to meet, Ileana opened up in an interview with Miss Malini about how she got diagnosed with Body Dysmorphic Disorder.
+Women are constantly shamed for their body and society’s body standards are hard to meet, Ileana opened up in an interview with a leading website about how she got diagnosed with Body Dysmorphic Disorder.

 After his role in Badlapur, Varun Dhawan found it hard to get out of his character, “I was depressed.
 I was not clinically declared depressed but I was heading there.
 I was very sad to a certain degree.
 I don’t want to use the term ‘depression’ loosely because it’s a serious illness.
 It definitely affected my mental health.
 I was prescribed and did see a Doctor for it as well.”